 Fig. 4-1 illustrates the flowchart of the healthcare system.
-The functions of activity recognition are described in chapter3.
+The functions of activity recognition are described in Chapter3.
 Based on the Hierarchical Activity Recognition Model in training mode, users can easily label training data with less burden.
-Those labeled data are constructed to a dataset for building activity recognition model of online mode.
-And the online mode AR model is constructed by dynamic Bayesian network, which is a sequential pattern recognition methodology.
+Those labeled data are put to a dataset for building activity recognition model of online mode.
+And, the online mode AR model is constructed by dynamic Bayesian network, which is a sequential pattern recognition methodology.
 According to the previous predicted result and the input observations, the online mode AR model predicts the current activity.
 Before the system provides service, the system computes similarity score of the activity.
-If the similarity score is lower than threshold, the system seems this activity is an unknown activity and triggers case-based reasoning mechanism.
-It finds the most similarity cases by the similarity score and provides same service immediately.
-After the system provides services, it will require user to confirm this new activity and give a mapping service.
-While the system receives the confirm message and updates the training dataset, the system will re-train the online mode AR model.
-For the procedure, the system in online mode is able to learning new lifestyle without expert maintain.
+If the similarity score is lower than threshold, the system takes this activity as an unknown activity and triggers case-based reasoning mechanism.
+It finds the cases which are the most similar to that unknown activity through the similarity score and provides the same service immediately.
+After the system provides services, it will ask user to confirm this new activity and give an associated service.
+After the system receives the confirmed message and updates the training dataset, the system will re-train the online mode AR model.
+For the procedure, the system in online mode is able to learning new lifestyle activities without professional maintaince.